Mayzone/auto-update/README.md

 Put hook and hookloc folder from hook.zip inside your mods folder usually located at "C:\Program Files (x86)\Steam\steamapps\common\PAYDAY 2"

-This mod included MoreAFK and Autocooker mod.
-Remove either of these if you have them.
+This mod included MoreAFK mod.
+Remove MoreAFK if you have them.

 Start game.
 All keybinds can be configured in "options" then "mod keybinds".

-Optionally you can change your name back by writing this line into game chat "\steamn reset".
+Optionally you can change your name back by writing this line into game chat "\steamn".

 For more commands, checkout "\h".